Shuvomoy/blog/_posts/2020-04-10-Implementing_simple_gradient_descent_Julia.md

 end
 ```

-Also, once the user has given the problem information by creating a problem instance ``GD_problem``, we need a method to construct the intial value of the type `GD_state`,  as we did earlier for the least-squares problem.
-We create the intial state from the problem instance by writing a constructor function.
+Also, once the user has given the problem information by creating a problem instance ``GD_problem``, we need a method to construct the initial value of the type `GD_state`,  as we did earlier for the least-squares problem.
+We create the initial state from the problem instance by writing a constructor function.

 ```julia